akoidan/pychat/INSTALL.md

    - You can also generate them manually and put into `./rootfs/etc/nginx/ssl/server.key` and `./rootfs/etc/nginx/ssl/certificate.crt`
  - Rename [chat/settings_example.py](chat/settings_example.py) to `chat/settings.py`.
 Execute `bash download_content.sh generate_secret_key`.
 If you need additional features like oauth/push notifications you can set those up by editing `chat/settings.py` and `fe/production.json`
 - Run my built image: `docker-compose -f ./docker-all/docker-compose.yml up`.
  - Open https://localhost .
-If something is broken you can check `/srv/http/log/ in docker `docker exec -it containerId bash`
+If something is broken you can check `/srv/http/log/` in docker: `docker exec -it containerId bash`